How to Comply with The Dutch DPA's Cookie Consent Guidelines

 It is important to note that the Dutch DPA, Autoriteit Persoonsgegevens, is one of the national Data Protection Authorities in Europe that has consistently applied the ePrivacy Directive in its local cookie compliance enforcement actions.

 This is unlike, for example, the German DSK, which relied on the German Telemedia Act (Telemediengesetz) to enforce cookie compliance in Germany.
-The reason for this is that the German DSK deemed the EU Cookie Law’s provisions to be already covered by the Telemediengesetz (TMG).
+The German DSK deemed the EU Cookie Law’s provisions already covered by the Telemediengesetz (TMG).

 The CJEU Ruling in the Planet 49 Case and GDPR Cookie Consent